The supercooled Stefan problem with transport noise: weak solutions and blow-up

 \section{Proofs of Theorem \ref{thm:jump_nonzero_prob} and Theorem \ref{prop:initial_global_cont}}

 In this section, we will prove Theorems \ref{thm:jump_nonzero_prob} and \ref{prop:initial_global_cont}, using the conditional McKean--Vlasov problem \eqref{eq:MV} and, respectively, Theorems \ref{thm:prob_rep_cont} and \ref{thm:existence_jump}.
 Since the statements are concerned with deterministic initial conditions, we restrict to this throughout.
-Our overall approach is inspired by \cite[Theorem 2.1]{LS}, but that result is tailored to Dirac initial conditions and does not generalize to our setting, so significant new ideas are needed.
-Nevertheless, we wish to align our presentation as closely as possible with that of \cite{LS} and related works, so we introduce the new parameters $\rho := \theta / \sqrt{2\kappa}$, $\sigma := \sqrt{2\kappa} $, and $\alpha := \nu_0((s_0,\infty)) / \lambda \kappa $, allowing us to rewrite \eqref{eq:MV} as
+Our overall approach is inspired by \cite[Theorem 2.1]{LS}, but that result is tailored to Dirac initial conditions and does not generalise to our setting, so significant new ideas are needed.
+Nevertheless, we wish to align our presentation as closely as possible with that of \cite{LS} and related works.
+Thus, we introduce the new parameters $\sigma := \sqrt{2\kappa - \theta^2}$ and $\alpha := \nu_0((s_0,\infty)) / \lambda \kappa $, and note that we can then rewrite \eqref{eq:MV} as